This post contains affiliate links. If you click & make a purchase, I receive a commission! Thanks! Questions? View my full disclosure.

 Horses vs Autos

 As the nineteenth century came to an end, there were only 8,000 cars in the United States compared to 14 million horses.
-Doctors were outnumbered by blacksmiths and most Americans rarely traveled than twelve miles from home because that was the distance a horse-and-wagon could cover to take them out and back home again in a single day.
-Long distance travel was done by train.
+Doctors were outnumbered by blacksmiths, and most Americans rarely traveled more than twelve miles from home because that was the distance a horse and wagon could cover to take them out and back home again in a single day.
+Long-distance travel was done by train.

 But… this newfangled automobile enticed Americans with two things they wanted most: freedom and mobility.
 Really, it was just a matter of time before the car took over the roads.